Back to blogs

 Biweekly pay usually means 26 paychecks in a year, based on 52 weeks divided by two.
 However, some years create an extra payday, resulting in 27 paychecks.
 This typically occurs when pay dates align with an extra Friday in the calendar year.

-How many pay periods in a year?
+how many pay periods in a year bi weekly?

 There are typically 26 pay periods in a year with a biweekly pay schedule.
 Some years have 27 pay periods due to calendar alignment.
 The exact number depends on your company’s payroll schedule and pay dates.